fillefrans/pi/README.md

     the (local or global) network at that point in time

-    which need explaining, yes yes
+    which needs explaining, yes yes